MarcusCWD/GoWhereSG/readme.md

 * JavaScript
     * To include interactive elements throughout the web app
 * [Bootstrap v5.0](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
+    * To create carousel
+    * To create dropdown
+    * To create checkbox
+    * To create Navbar
-    * To create toggle buttons and alert popup
+    * To create collaps
 * [Leaflet](https://leafletjs.com/)
     * To create the map of Singapore
     * To add in markers
     * To create layers and clusters for markers
-    * To add current location tracking function
 * [Font Awesome](https://fontawesome.com/)
-    * For icons in the description box
+    * For icons in tab of navbar
 * [Flaticon](https://www.flaticon.com/)
     * For customizing marker icons
 * [Figma](https://www.figma.com/)